-J.A1.3.2.3 Candidates shall be elected in three voting rounds (together where necessary with a further round under Paragraph J.A1.3.6) in accordance with the further provisions of this Paragraph J.A1.3.
+J.A1.20 Candidates shall be elected in three voting rounds (together where necessary with a further round under Paragraph J.A1.30) in accordance with the further provisions of this Paragraph J.A1.16-33.

-J.A1.3.2.4 The Secretary shall determine which candidates are elected and announce (to the authority and all offshore transmission owners) the results of the election in accordance with the Election Timetable.
+J.A1.21 The Secretary shall determine which candidates are elected and announce (to the Authority and all offshore transmission owners) the results of the election in accordance with the election timetable.

-J.A1.3.2.5 The Secretary shall not disclose the Preference Votes cast by offshore transmission owners or received by candidates; but an offshore transmission owner may request that the authority scrutinise the conduct of the election, provided that such offshore transmission owner shall bear the costs incurred by the authority in doing so unless the authority recommends that the election results should be annulled.
+J.A1.22 The Secretary shall not disclose the Preference Votes cast by offshore transmission owners or received by candidates; but an offshore transmission owner may request that the Authority scrutinise the conduct of the election, provided that such offshore transmission owner shall bear the costs incurred by the Authority in doing so unless the Authority recommends that the election results should be annulled.

-J.A1.3.2.6 Further references to voting papers in this Paragraph J.A1.3 do not include voting papers which are invalid or are to be disregarded (i.e. voting papers not made or submitted in accordance with this Annex 1).
+J.A1.23 Further references to voting papers in this Paragraph J.A1.16-33 do not include voting papers which are invalid or are to be disregarded (i.e. voting papers not made or submitted in accordance with this Annex 1).

-J.A1.3.3 First voting round
+First voting round

-J.A1.3.3.1 In the first voting round:
+J.A1.24 In the first voting round: